bymarkone/timelanguage/README.md

 - Have an Intelligent Assistant
 ```

 Each of these lines is defining goals.
-If you want to add high level themes for the goals, you can add them before the goals in a phrase without the dash (-).
+If you want to add high-level themes for the goals, you can add them before the goals in a phrase without the dash (-).
 ```
 // samples/goals.gr
 Explore and Build AI